Electric car use by country: Finland

 In November 2016, the government set the goal of 250,000 plug-in cars and 50,000 biogas cars on the road by 2030.
 These goals are part of the Finnish government efforts to comply with the 2015 Paris Agreement.

-Basic charging infrastructure is available all over Finland, used for winter engine pre-warming.
+Basic charging infrastructure is available throughout Finland for winter engine pre-warming.
 Because of its climate – cold winters and warm summers – Finland is considered a convenient "test laboratory" for electric cars.

 Many companies in Finland are involved in next-generation vehicle manufacturing, including Valmet Automotive, Fortum (concept cars and infrastructure), Vacon (electric motor technology production), Ensto (production of charging units), Elcat (electric vehicle production since the 1980s), Raceabout (specialist electric sport car with very few sales).

 Research related to electric cars is in progress at the VTT Technical Research Centre of Finland and Tekes.

 Electric car organizations in Finland include the Electric Vehicle Association of Finland and Electric Vehicles Finland.
 A non-commercial electric car conversion organization is called Electric Cars – Now! that converts Toyota Corollas into Li-ion battery-powered electric cars.